kjolley/BIGSdb_documentation/curator_guide.rst

 ****************************
-Sometimes there is a requirement to prevent the automated assignment of a particular isolate identifier number - an isolate with that identifier may have been commonly used and has since been removed.
+Sometimes there is a requirement to prevent the automated assignment of a particular isolate identifier number - an isolate with that identifier may have been commonly referred to and has since been removed.
 Reassignment of the identifier to a new isolate record may lead to confusion, so in this instance, it would be better to prevent this.

 You can retire an isolate identifier by clicking the 'Add' retired isolates link on the isolates database curators' page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/curation/retire_isolate1.png